 Have you ever thought of taking your thermometer's temperature?
-The Academy of Nutrition and Dietetics and the ConAgra Foundation recommend giving your digital and non-digital food thermometer a regular check-up.
+For the sake of both food safety and quality, it's a good idea to give your food thermometer a regular check-up.

-Materials needed: one large glass, crushed ice and clean water
+Materials needed: a large glass, crushed ice and clean water

 After filling a large glass with finely crushed ice, pour clean tap water on top of the ice and stir well.
 Dip the food thermometer stem two inches into the glass of ice water without touching the bottom or the sides of the glass.
-Wait 30 seconds to see if the thermometer reads 32 degrees Fahrenheit.
+Wait 30 seconds to allow the thermometer to adjust.
+It should read 32 degrees Fahrenheit.

 In a deep pot, bring water to a rolling boil.
-Dip the thermometer stem two inches into the boiling water without touching the bottom.
+Dip the thermometer stem two inches into the boiling water without touching the bottom or sides of the pot.
 Wait for 30 seconds and the thermometer should read 212°F.

-For non-digital thermometers: If the temperature does not read 32°F using the ice water method and 212 °F for the boiling water method, adjust the temperature by turning the calibration nut just under the head of the thermometer until the pointer reads the correct temperature or follow the manufacturer's instructions.
+For dial or non-digital thermometers: If the temperature does not read 32°F using the ice water method or 212 °F for the boiling water method, adjust the temperature by turning the calibration nut just under the head of the thermometer until the pointer reads the correct temperature or follow the manufacturer's instructions.
+Keep the thermometer in the water as you adjust, as the temperature will change once you remove it.

 For digital thermometers: Follow the instructions provided by the manufacturer.
 Some thermometers cannot be calibrated.